 We know the prospect of getting a mortgage can seem very confusing, but we have a lot of resources that will help guide you through the process.

 - We have a suite of tools and resources called “Buying a House.”
 Here you will get step-by-step explanations of how to go about getting a mortgage and what to consider when making decisions.
 You’ll also find tools and resources to help you learn more about your options, make decisions, and prepare for closing.

 - “” is a downloadable booklet you can use to learn more about the mortgage process.
 It offers you easy to understand information, and gives you conversation starters to help you through key points in the mortgage process.

 - When it’s time for you to get your Loan Estimate, we have a resource in “Buying a House” that guides you through the form, page-by-page.
 We help you double-check the details and get definitions for unfamiliar terms.
 We have a similar resource for the Closing Disclosure.

 - We also offer a tool to help you find a housing counselor.
 A housing counselor can offer independent advice about whether a particular set of mortgage loan terms is a good fit based on your objectives and circumstances, usually at little or no cost to you.

-If you have more questions, please visit consumerfinance.gov/knowbeforeyouowe where you’ll see all of our supporting documents, a timeline of our work on this project, and a video that explains the initiative .
+If you have more questions, please visit consumerfinance.gov/knowbeforeyouowe where you’ll see all of our supporting documents, a timeline of our work on this project, and .
 There are also answers to many detailed questions about the forms and the mortgage process in AskCFPB.